Atlantis and the Amazon

 In a new Netflix series, Brazilian indigenous peoples get the old "they couldn't have done it by their own" treatment that pseudo-archaeologists are used to give the Incas and others

 A new Netflix "documentary" series has just included the indigenous peoples of the Amazon in the list of human groups that, according to modern pseudoarchaeology, are unable to invent or discover things by themselves: just as the ancient Egyptians supposedly needed help — from ETs or survivors of Atlantis — to design and erect the pyramids, the Amazonian peoples received the secret of the dark earth and the ayahuasca brew formula from wise foreign civilizers.
-The series, "Ancient Apocalypse - The Americas", in six episodes (classified by the producers as non-fiction), premiered in med-October, just in time for Halloween.
+The series, "Ancient Apocalypse - The Americas", in six episodes (classified by the producers as non-fiction), premiered in mid-October, just in time for Halloween.

 "Ancient Apocalypse - The Americas" is the second season of Ancient Apocalypse.
 Like the previous season, the series is based on the work of (and presented by) Graham Hancock, a veteran author of pseudoscientific bestsellers on archeology.